Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Experimentally Quantifying Polarization

-where the angled brackets denote time averaging over a short measurement time.
+where the angled brackets denote a time average over a short measurement time and we have omitted a factor of $\varepsilon_0c$ for the middle terms.

-The Stokes parameters may be measured via intensity and are thus readily accessible using standard photodetection techniques.
-These parameters can be encompassed in a single vector known as the \textit{Stokes Vector}.
+These parameters can be encompassed in a single vector known as the \textit{Stokes vector}:

-The Stokes vector is useful in mathematically representing polarizing elements using the Mueller formalism~\cite{Goldstein_03}in which polarization transformations are represented by a $4\times4$ ``Mueller matrix''.

-An additional benefit of the Stokes formalism is the quantification of polarization of light with non-constant polarization \cite{born2013principles}.
-If the relative phases and amplitudes in equation~\ref{eq:monochrome} are not constant over the averaging process, $S_1$, $S_2$ and $S_3$ will diminish.
-In the limit of rapid variation the Stokes parameters become $S_{unp} = (1,0,0,0)$ and the light is said to be ``unpolarized''.
-Often the light is partially polarized and is somewhere in between.
-This is quantified by the ``degree of polarization'' \cite{born2013principles}:
+The Stokes vector is useful in mathematically representing polarizing elements using the Mueller formalism~\cite{born2013principles,ware2015physics}, in which polarizing optical components are represented by a $4\times4$ Mueller matrix.
+Additionally, the Stokes formalism allows the quantification of partially polarized light \cite{born2013principles,ware2015physics}.
+If the relative phases and amplitudes in equation~\ref{eq:monochrome} are not constant over the averaging process, $S_1$, $S_2$ and $S_3$ will average out so that in the limit of rapid variation the Stokes parameters become $S_{unp} = (1,0,0,0)$.
+The degree of polarization (DOP) can be written in terms of the Stokes vector as: